AudiovisualMetadataPlatform/iul-linto-stt/whisper/README.md

 We advise to run streaming on a GPU device with Whisper-large-v3-turbo or smaller models (avoid using Whisper-large-v3 because it is very expensive).
 We also recommend to use a VAD on the server side (silero for example).

+Final results are based on punctuations and silences.
+If none are found, it falls back to STREAMING_FINAL_MAX_DURATION.

+The "`STREAMING_PAUSE_FOR_FINAL`" is the amount of silence needed to output a final result.
+It will help to output a final if no punctuations are detected for a while.
+You may want to adjust it depending on your speech type.

 How to choose the 2 streaming parameters "`STREAMING_MIN_CHUNK_SIZE`" and "`STREAMING_BUFFER_TRIMMING_SEC`"?
 - If you want a low latency (2 to a 5 seconds on a NVIDIA 4090 Laptop), choose a small value for "STREAMING_MIN_CHUNK_SIZE" like 0.5 seconds (to avoid making useless predictions).
 For "`STREAMING_BUFFER_TRIMMING_SEC`", around 10 seconds is a good compromise between keeping latency low and having a good transcription accuracy.